vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/new-market-proposal.md

 Your proposal will need [participation](../../concepts/governance.md#how-a-proposals-outcome-is-calculated) of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredParticipation" formatter="percent" hideName={true} /> and a majority of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" formatter="percent" hideName={true} />, so having community support is essential.
 If successful, the proposal will be enacted at the time you specify in the `enactmentTimestamp` field.

 Building support is down to you.
-Share your proposal in [the _New Market Proposals_ forum ↗](https://community.vega.xyz/c/fairground-testnet-governance/new-market-proposals-testnet/33) on Vega community, being sure to follow the [post guide ↗](https://community.vega.xyz/t/guide-to-new-market-proposals-on-fairground-testnet/4017).
+Share your proposal in [the _New Market Proposals_ forum ↗](https://community.vega.xyz/c/governance/25) on Vega community.
 You may also wish to share on [Discord ↗](https://vega.xyz/discord).

 Proposers who invite feedback, engage with comments, and make revisions to meet the needs of the community are more likely to be successful.